 The history of the castle is remarkably well explained through the audio guide available on site.
 My favorite parts were the Gothic-vaulted ceilings of the underground prison and clambering up the narrow stairs to the dungeon tower for unimpeded views over Lake Geneva.

-Where to stay in Montreux: Ermitage is a charming boutique hotel with views over Lake Geneva.
+Where to stay in Montreux: Hôtel du Grand Lac Excelsior is a beautiful hotel with views over Lake Geneva.

 3 Day Switzerland Itinerary: Day Two

 We opted to head to Villars-sur-Ollon for the second day of the trip.
 This mountainous ski resort offers some of the Vaud region’s best hiking.
-Alas, the weather continued to pour down so we had to shift to plan B. I have however added the hike we initially planned to do below.
+Alas, the weather continued to serve us sheets of rain, so we had to shift to plan B. I have however added the hike we initially planned to do below.
 Hope you get to go and enjoy it!

 Where to spend the night: Villars-sur-Ollon (Villars Lodge)